 Sections 5.50 and 17.180 of the Desert Hot Springs Municipal Code (DHSMC), allow medical marijuana cultivation facilities in Industrial Districts subject to a Conditional Use Permit (CUP) approved by the Planning Commission and a Regulatory Permit approved by the City Manager.
-The applicant, David Scheppers / Innovative Investment Company LLC, has filed an application to establish a facility for the indoor cultivation of medical marijuana.
+Further, Title 16 (Subdivisions) of the Desert Hot Springs Municipal Code (DHSMC), allows the division of properties, subject to compliance with the California Subdivision Map Act (California Government Code Section 66410 et seg.) and approval of a tentative map by the Planning Commission.
+The applicant, David Scheppers / Innovative Investment Company LLC, has filed a CUP application to establish a facility for the indoor cultivation of medical marijuana, and an application for a tentative parcel map to merge two parcels and re-subdivide for condominium purposes.